-Standing as a candidate at an employees' own Council may create a conflict or perceived conflict of interest.
-Officers standing for office must talk to their Group Manager or Director when they place their nomination.
+Standing for office while working at the council may create a conflict of interest.
+Officers standing for office must talk to their Group Manager when they place their nomination.
 If officers feel comfortable doing this earlier, it would be appreciated.

-The Group Manager or Director will assess each case on its merits and seek agreement with the officer on how any issues will be managed.
+The Group Manager will assess each case on its merits and seek agreement with the officer on how any issues will be managed.
 This will include an agreement that, either:

 - a.
 No serious conflict of interest exists. - b.
 A conflict of interest exists, but can be managed by a change in work duties beginning when the officer submits a nomination until the declaration of the preliminary result.
 Any change of this nature would be considered in relation to the organisation's needs, the nature of the officer's role, and the nature of the conflict of interest. - c.
 A serious conflict of interest exists which is incompatible with campaigning.
 A serious conflict of interest would be rare for most officers.
-In these instances the officer will take leave (annual leave or leave without pay) from the day they put in their nomination until the preliminary result is declared.
+In these instances, the officer will take leave (annual leave or leave without pay) from the day they put in their nomination until the preliminary result is declared.
 During this period the officer will not be permitted to carry out any of their official duties.

-Managers will consider who else in Council needs to be informed of any agreements that are in place.
-If an agreement cannot be reached between the officer and their Group Manager or Director, the Chief Executive will consult with the officer and make a decision.
+Managers will consider who else in council needs to be informed of any agreements that are in place.
+If an agreement cannot be reached between the officer and their Group Manager, the Chief Executive will consult with the officer and make a decision.
 Decisions will be justified as per s103A of the Employment Relations Act 2002 and will be consistent with what a fair and reasonable employer would do in the circumstances.
 Officers who are considering standing for elections should be aware of these possibilities.

-There are no restrictions on officers standing for office in another Council (for example, to a regional authority, or another territorial authority, including its community boards) so long as there is no use of Council time or resources of any kind for campaigning purposes.
-If an officer is considering standing for another election, they should discuss this with their Group Manager or Director.
+There are no restrictions on officers standing for elections that are not their own council elections (for example, to a regional authority, or another territorial authority, including its community boards) so long as there is no use of council time or resources of any kind for campaigning purposes.
+If an officer is considering standing for another election, they should discuss this with their Group Manager.

-If elected to their own Council, the officer must resign their position (in accordance with s41(5) of the Local Government Act 2002).
+If elected to their own council, the officer must resign their position (in accordance with s41(5) of the Local Government Act 2002).
 This requirement does not apply if the officer is elected to a community board or another local authority.
 However, if this is the case, the officer should discuss this with their manager.